ThaumRystra/DiceCloud/app/private/docs/property/spell-list.md

 ### Spell casting ability

-The spellcasting ablity for this spell list.
+The spellcasting ability for this spell list.
 The variable name of the ability can be accessed using `#spellList.ability` and the ability modifier with `#spellList.abilityMod`.
 Setting this field will automatically update Spell save DC and Attack roll bonus if they aren't set manually.

 ### Spell save DC